Distillation of Indistinguishable Photons

 The term after the first equals sign represents the explicit representation over the polarization ($s$ being e.g. horizontal $h$ or vertical $v$) and frequency ($\omega$) domains, and going to the second equals sign we have picked a countable orthonormal basis in the separable Hilbert space to represent the continuous degrees of freedom (and absorbed the $s$ index into the new sum).
 The state $|\mathbf{0}\rangle$ is the vacuum state, and $\hat{a}^\dag_i$ creates a photon in the $i$'th mode, where for now we use the explicit state representation $\hat{a}_i^\dag |\mathbf{0}\rangle=|\psi_i\rangle$.
 By construction, these basis states are orthogonal $\langle \psi_i|\psi_j\rangle = \delta_{ij}$, and the amplitudes $c_i \in \mathbb{C}$ square sum to 1: $\sum_i |c_i|^2=1$.

 We now describe the model of a noisy photon source which is used in this work.
 A non-ideal photon source will output photons according to Eq.~\eqref{eq:single-photon}, but with realization dependent coefficients $c_i$ (that is, they are different for each generated photon).
 Without loss of generality we can pick the basis so that the desired mode to populate is the 0'th one, i.e. $|\psi_0\rangle$ is the state which would be generated each time by a perfect photon source.
 We consider fluctuations around this ideal by assuming the source can generate photons in the 0'th mode with probability $1-\epsilon$, i.e. $\langle |c_0|^2 \rangle = 1-\epsilon$, where the angle brackets indicate the realization average.
 We will similarly define $p_i := \langle |c_i|^2\rangle$, where $\sum_{i>0} p_i = \epsilon$.
 We further make a random phase approximation so that $\langle c_i c_j^*\rangle = 0$ for $i\neq j$, which means the photon source can be equivalently described as a dephased mixture:

 This approximation amounts to the `error amplitudes' $c_{j>0}=|c_j| e^{i\phi_j}$ receiving a random phase $\phi_j$ (independent of the norm) on each realization.
 With this, we can therefore interpret the photon source as generating a photon in the ideal state $|\psi_0\rangle$ with probability $1-\epsilon$, or with probability $\epsilon$ an orthogonal `error mode' is populated (i.e. from one of the $\hat{a}_{i>0}^\dag$).
 We will similarly call the $|\psi_{i>0}\rangle$ as an `error state' (orthogonal to $|\psi_0\rangle)$.

-We define the indistinguishability as the mean overlap of two pure states sampled from $\rho$ (HOM visibility), which is simply the purity $\mathrm{tr}(\rho^2)$, and the aim is to maximise this quantity (by minimising $\epsilon$).
+{We define the indistinguishability within our model as the mean overlap of pure states generated by the source, i.e. $\mathcal{I}:=\mathrm{mean}(|\langle \phi | \psi\rangle|)$.
+Under our assumptions, this is equivalent to sampling pure states from $\rho$, from which it is easy to show $\mathcal{I}=\mathrm{tr}(\rho^2)$, i.e. it is the purity.
+The aim of this work is to maximise the {indistinguishability} by minimizing $\epsilon$.}